-- c.
-On systems having separate busses for memory and IO, it is common to find that the memory bus is synchronous (for speed, and since the memories can be assumed to be of uniform technology), while the IO bus is asynchronous (for interface flexibility.) - G. Finally, if more than one device can serve as a bus master, there is the matter of BUS ARBITRATION - how is a master chosen if more than one device wants to use the bus at the same time? - 1.
-There are two basic approaches that can be taken. - a.
+- d.
+On systems having separate parallel busses for memory and IO, it is common to find that the memory bus is synchronous (for speed, and since the memories can be assumed to be of uniform technology), while the IO bus is asynchronous (for interface flexibility.) - D. In the case of a serial bus, the design of the formats of the frames used during the address and data frames including the number of address and data bits, respectively is the fundamental choice. - E. Finally, if more than one device can serve as a bus master, there is the matter of BUS ARBITRATION how is a master chosen if more than one device wants to use the bus at the same time? - 1.
+There are three basic approaches that can be taken. - a.
 A centralized approach: one device (often the CPU) is designated as the bus ARBITRATOR.
+All requests to use the bus are routed to it and it gives permission on a priority basis.z

+In the case of a serial bus, the central arbitrator will need to poll the other devices to see if they need to use the bus.

-All requests to use the bus are routed to it and it gives permission on a priority basis. - b.
-A decentralized approach: all potential bus masters look at the arbitration lines, and the highest priority device recognizes that it has priority and proceeds while all others wait. - 2.
-An example of a centralized approach: DAISY-CHAINING: - a.
-Each device has an BUS-GRANT INPUT (BGI) and a BUS-GRANT OUTPUT (BGO). - b.
+- b.
+With a parallel bus, a decentralized approach: all potential bus masters look at arbitration lines that are part of thebus, and the highest priority device recognizes that it has priority and proceeds while all others wait. - c.
+With a serial bus, a decentralized approach.

+- 2. An example of a centralized parallel bus approach: DAISY-CHAINING: - a.
+The arbitrator has a single bus request input.
+The request line is connected to open-collector gates in each of the other devices, so that any device an request the use of the bus by pulling this line low.
+If multiple devices do this at the same time, the process described below determines which device gets to use the bus. - b.
+The arbitrator has a single bus grant output, which it asserts as soon as possible after seeing an incoming request. - c.
+Each device has an BUS-GRANT INPUT (BGI) and a BUS-GRANT OUTPUT (BGO). - d.
 The devices are connected in a chain, such that the BGO of one device connects to the BGI of its neighbor.
-The first device on the chain receives an external grant signal (usually coming from a centralized arbiter) and the last device on the chain has no connection from its BGO.
-Usually, all devices are also connected to a common request line.
+The first device on the chain receives the external grant signal from the centralized arbiter) and the last device on the chain has no connection from its BGO.

-- c.
-When the arbiter sees an incoming bus use request and is able to grant it, it asserts BGI to the first device. - d.
-Each device behaves as follows:
+- e.
+When the arbiter sees an incoming bus use request and is able to grant it, it asserts BGI to the first device. - f.
+Each device behaves as follows: - i.

-i.
 If its BGI is not asserted, then it does not assert its BGO.